-There is perhaps no other musical ensemble more closely associated with the history and tradition of European classical music than the Vienna Philharmonic.
-In the course of the past 175 years, the musicians of this most prominent orchestra of the capital city of music have experienced and influenced the course of musical history around the world.
-Even to this day, prominent soloists and conductors refer to the unique ‘Viennese sound’ as the outstanding quality that sets it apart from other orchestras.
-From the beginning, the orchestra has displayed a strong social consciousness, characterized by a commitment to individuals in need and the fostering of young musicians.
-To this day, the orchestra performs numerous benefit concerts annually and develops initiatives for the disadvantaged.
+There is perhaps no other musical ensemble more closely associated with the history and traditions of European classical music than the Vienna Philharmonic.
+Over the past 180 years, the orchestra has experienced and influenced musical history around the world.

+The Vienna Philharmonic has made it its mission to impart music’s humanitarian message into the daily lives and consciousness of its listeners.
+From the very beginning, the orchestra has displayed a strong social conscience, characterized by its commitment to individuals in need and the fostering of young musicians.
+To this day, the orchestra performs numerous benefit concerts and develops initiatives for the disadvantaged.

 The Vienna Philharmonic gives more than forty concerts in Vienna every year, including the New Year’s Concert and the Summer Night Concert at Schönbrunn, both of which are broadcast around the world.
 The orchestra has also had an annual summer residency at the Salzburg Festival since 1922 and with more than fifty international concerts a year the Vienna Philharmonic is established as one of the world’s finest orchestras.